-Those prospective non-immigrant students residing in the United States should consult the US Customs and Immigration Service (USCIS) website concerning who may change status.
+Those prospective non-immigrant students residing in the United States should consult the U.S. Customs and Immigration Service (USCIS) website concerning who may change status.
 Form I-539 is issued to apply for change of status.
 This can be downloaded from the USCIS website.
 The current fee for changing visa status is \$300.00.
-The I-20 form can be issued for students residing in the United States for the duration of the program at our school as long as the student makes satisfactory academic progress in his/her course work and attends subsequent residency Cores.
-The I-20 form would not have to be updated unless the student leaves the country.
-Approval from the USCIS is a prerequisite for attendance at Omega Graduate School.
+The I-20 form can be issued for students for the week they are on campus.
+Currently, the I.C.E. requirements dictate that the SEVIS can only be issued for the time students are on campus for study.
+They are allowed to enter the U.S. 30 days before the week of study, and they must return to their homeland no later than 30 days after the week is over.